List of songs by Conan Gray

 Conan Gray is an American singer-songwriter and who began his musical career by publishing covers and original songs to YouTube in 2013.
-Universal Music Group signed Gray to Republic Records in 2018; he then released his debut extended play, Sunset Season, after dropping out of UCLA to pursue music professionally.
+Universal Music Group signed Gray to Republic Records in 2018; he then released his debut extended play, Sunset Season, after dropping out of University of California, Los Angeles (UCLA) to pursue music professionally.
 Gray has since released four studio albums: Kid Krow in 2020, Superache in 2022, Found Heaven in 2024, and Wishbone in 2025.
-Additionally, the first album was rereleased on its fifth anniversary in 2025 under the title Kid Krow, Decomposed.
+Additionally, the first album was rereleased on its fifth anniversary in 2025 under the title Kid Krow, Decomposed, while the fourth album received a deluxe release in 2026.

 Gray largely writes and performs his own discography, and frequently co-writes with other songwriters.
 His most frequent collaborator is his producer Dan Nigro, who has made contributions to each of the aforementioned releases, with the exception of the third album.
 Found Heaven was primarily written with Oscar Holter and Max Martin.
 Elvira Anderfjärd, Luka Kloser, and Ilya Salmanzadeh have also contributed to multiple albums.
 Gray has stated that he only prefers musical collaborations with artists with whom he has a pre-existing relationship, and although he worries that collaborating may ruin these connections, he has sung with Cavetown, Lauv, and Olivia Rodrigo.